ArikAhnaf-2026Cypher/Group-04-Classic-Snake-Game-c/README.md

 ---

 ### 🚀 Key Features
+* **Classic Gameplay:** Navigate the snake using arrow keys to collect food and grow longer.
 * **Smooth Gameplay Loop:** Optimized frame-rate handling for responsive snake movement.
 * **Dynamic Speed Scaling:** The game increases in difficulty and speed as your score grows.
 * **Collision Detection:** Strict boundary tracking for self-collisions and wall-collisions.